The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Experiments and Results

+We follow the same experimental setup as in Section~\ref{sec:experiments_on_existence} to ensure a fair comparison.
+Furthermore, we set confidence level for empirical quantile calculation to be $1 - \alpha=0.9$.
+We adhered to the standard requirement of limiting the training budget to 1 million frames \citep{DBLP:conf/iclr/Hafner22}.

-In \emph{Montezuma}, Pixl2R$+$\textsc{BiMI} demonstrated 14\% performance increase compared to the original models (see Table~\ref{tab:stage_2_rl_performance}), which is slightly below our expectations.
+\textbf{Montezuma} \quad Pixl2R$+$\textsc{BiMI} demonstrated 14\% performance increase compared to the original models (see Table~\ref{tab:stage_2_rl_performance}), which is slightly below our expectations.
 We attribute this result to \textsc{BiMI}'s intentional strategy of providing less frequent discrete rewards.
-While this strategy effectively reduces false positives, it does not substantially mitigate the inherent reward sparsity issue in \emph{Montezuma}.
+While this strategy effectively reduces FPs, it does not substantially mitigate the inherent reward sparsity issue in \emph{Montezuma}.
 However, \textbf{we discovered a remarkable synergy between \textsc{BiMI} and intrinsic reward models.} While previous models showed no significant improvements with \emph{DEIR} (the intrinsic reward model) alone, combining \textsc{BiMI} and \emph{DEIR} led to a 65\% performance gain.
 The gap in collaboration effectiveness can be attributed to two factors.
 In the previous setup, the consistent presence of false positive rewards misled agents towards unacceptable behaviors and hindered further exploration.
 Now, \text{BiMI}'s less frequent but more meaningful rewards provide anchor points for the agent's learning.
 Meanwhile, \emph{DEIR}'s intrinsic rewards fill the gaps between these anchor points, encouraging the agent to explore efficiently in the interim.

-See Figure~\ref{fig:reward_distribution_heatmap_with_bimi} for a quantitative analysis: \textsc{BiMI} rewards are now concentrated on key locations.
-A significant improvement is the minimal rewards given for falling off cliffs, which was a common source of false positives in the original model.
+See \cref{fig:show_prevalence_of_noisy_rewards} left and \cref{fig:reward_distribution_heatmap_with_bimi} for a \textbf{quantitative analysis}: \textsc{BiMI} rewards are now concentrated on key locations.
+A significant improvement is the minimal rewards given for falling off cliffs, which was a common source of FPs in the original model.
 Figure~\ref{fig:montezuma_difficult_task_success_rate} demonstrates a higher success rate in grabbing the key in the first room, one of the most difficult tasks in \emph{Montezuma}, highlighting the effectiveness of the proposed reward function and its synergy with intrinsic reward models in guiding agents to solve difficult sparse-reward tasks.
-See results for other environments in Appendix~\ref{app_subsec:detailed_bimi_exp_result}.